If you disagree with a decision made at the Tenancy Tribunal hearing, you have two options.

-You apply for a rehearing at the District Court where the original hearing took place.
-You have 5 working days after the decision is issued to apply for a rehearing.
-It’s up to the Court to decide if a rehearing will be granted.
+Apply for the rehearing at the District Court where the original hearing took place.
+You have 5 working days after a decision is issued to apply for a rehearing.
+The Court will decide if a rehearing is granted.

 Appeal to the District Court

 You can appeal to the District Court if you think the decision is wrong (based on the law).
-You can’t appeal to the District Court just because you don’t like the decision.
+You can’t appeal to the District Court because you don’t like a decision.

 - against an interim order

-- a final order for the payment of less than $1000
+- a final order for payment of less than $1000

 - a final order to undertake work worth less than $1000

-You may be able to apply for a rehearing in those cases.
+You may be able to apply for a rehearing in these cases.

-If you lodge an appeal, you must pay a filing fee and a hearing fee to the District Court.
-The filing fee is $200 and the hearing fee is $900 after the first half day.
+If you lodge an appeal, you must pay a filing fee and a hearing fee to the District Court: